 To secure your tickets and schedules, in addition to itineraries from wherever you come to Italy, visit the official Trenitalia website

-How to tour the Amalfi Coast
+How to move through the Amalfi Coast

 To travel to the Amalfi Coast and move between the different cities and towns there are three viable alternatives: